 Citations: When citing a rule, quote or paraphrase rather than simply giving a link to the rule.
 Quoting or paraphrasing will ensure that the SCM does not become simply a portal of links to other resources, but stands as an authoritative guide in its own right.
 It will also allow catalogers who do not have ready access to the sources available via sources such as Cataloger’s Desktop to benefit fully from the information given in the Manual.

-Format: Please submit your proposal as a Word document, using 12-point Arial font (Unicode), with single spacing.
+Format: Please submit your proposal as a Google Doc (or, if not available to you, as a Word document), using 12-point Arial font (Unicode), with single spacing.
 Titles at the head of the document should be in 14-point font.
 In examples pertaining to materials in a Cyrillic-script language, please include both - fields in LC romanization and paired fields in the original script.